slightknack/slightknack.dev/content/blog/dynamic-pow-backpressure.md

 This work factor is quick to calculate and will adjust to automatically.
 For *servers* that can scale horizontally, it can also be a good metric as to when to spin up more instances (if you want to maintain low latency without rate limiting your users).

 # Dynamic Rate Limiting
 There is nothing that requires that PoW be universal across all clients.
-Servers can be selective and choose to increase work for IPs exhibiting DoS-like behaviour, clients sending too many messages, or untrusted clients in a distributed network.
+Servers can be selective and choose to increase work for IPs exhibiting DoS-like behavior, clients sending too many messages, or untrusted clients in a distributed network.

 There's a lot more that can be explored now, but it's getting late and I value my sleep. :P